 - Editor or Admin permissions (see Giving agents access to Explore)

 - Ticket data in Zendesk Support

-In this procedure, you'll create a simple query to display a table showing all of your agents and the number of tickets they've solved.
-If you have a lot of agents, consider using a top/bottom filter to restrict the query results to, for example, the top ten agents.
+In this procedure, you'll create a simple report to display a table showing all of your agents and the number of tickets they've solved.
+If you have a lot of agents, consider using a top/bottom filter to restrict the report results to, for example, the top ten agents.

-- On the Choose a dataset page, click Support > Tickets > Support: Tickets dataset, then click New query.
+On the Select a dataset page, click Support > Support - Tickets dataset, then click Start report.